Mailani Junction railway station

 Mailani Junction railway station is an important railway station in Lucknow NER Division Of Indian Railways.
-This junction is an important station of Lucknow-Sitapur-Lakhimpur-Pilibhit-Bareilly-Kasganj rail line and Mailani Junction-Bahraich MG Section.
+This junction is an important station of Aishbagh-Bareilly Section (Vaya Sitapur, Pilibhit) and Mailani Junction-Nanpara Junction MG Section.
 Its code is MLN.
 It serves Mailani.
 This junction has both BG and MG tracks.
-The BG station has 3 platforms and 7 tracks out of which 4 tracks are turminated tracks.
+The BG station has 3 platforms and 7 tracks out of which 4 tracks are terminated tracks.
 The MG station has 4 platforms and 9 tracks.
-The platforms are well sheltered but lack many facilities, including water and sanitation.
+The platforms are well sheltered with many facilities, including water and sanitation.